A day after the Nats hit four in a row.

 — Ryan M. Spaeder (@theaceofspaeder) June 10, 2019

-With Arizona setting the franchise record for home runs.
+Arizona set their franchise record for home runs (8).

-And when these two teams, combined, broke the all-time record for home runs in a game.
+And these two teams, combined, broke the all-time record for home runs in a game…

 The Diamondbacks-Phillies game is the first in MLB history with 13 home runs.